carbon-language/carbon-lang/docs/design/README.md

 or restrictions on casts between pointers and integers.

 > **Note:** While the syntax for pointers has been decided, the semantics of
-> pointers is provisional, as is the syntax for optionals.
+> pointers are provisional, as is the syntax for optionals.
 See pending proposal
 > [#821: Values, variables, pointers, and references](https://github.com/carbon-language/carbon-lang/pull/821).

 > References: